xd009642/xd009642.github.io/_posts/2024-10-26-debloating-github-actions-with-rust.markdown

 get times of about 16s.
 Why is it slower as a Github marketplace action?

 Actually, no I'm tired and I'll leave that as a question for the reader.

+Here's the project if you want a look [ci-hoover](https://github.com/xd009642/ci-hoover) as well as the [marketplace page](https://github.com/marketplace/actions/ci-hoover)